cul-it/cul-folio-analytics/local_shared/LS102/README.md

 ## LS102
-### lm_adc_location_translation_table
+### sm_holdings_notes
 **Last Updated:** 12/6/24

-This is a static table used to translate library locations into location names used for the annual data collection project.
+This is a query that runs automatically daily to create Cornell's version of the holdings_notes derived table for Metadb.